masozow/iron_coding_challenge/README.md

 ### Running Tests

-To run the unit tests for this project, execute the following command:
+To run the unit tests for this project, at root folder, execute the following command:

 `dotnet test`